Water, Sanitation, and Hygiene Finance (WASH-FIN)

 Tetra Tech is helping close financing gaps to achieve universal access to water and sanitation services through sustainable and creditworthy business models, increased public funding, and expanded market finance for infrastructure investment.

 An unprecedented mobilization of funding will be required to provide universal access to the 663 million people who do not have access to safe drinking water and 2.4 billion people who lack access to improved sanitation.
-In 2016 World Bank estimated that $114 billion per year of capital investments will be required to provide universal access to safely managed water and sanitation services by 2030 to meet the ambitious target of the United Nations Sustainable Development Goal (SDG) 6.
+In 2016 World Bank estimated that $114 billion per year of capital investments will be required to provide universal access to safely managed water and sanitation services by 2030.
 This is approximately triple the current investment level.

 Through the U.S. Agency for International Development (USAID) Water, Sanitation, and Hygiene Finance (WASH-FIN) project, Tetra Tech works in collaboration with national governments, development partners, private capital market institutions, and local stakeholders in at least eight countries to close financing gaps and improve governance structures that enable targeted countries to access reliable sources of capital for sustainable, climate resilient water and sanitation infrastructure and services.